Welcome to my website and have fun fishing around!

 I’m an avid ocean swimmer and spend a lot of time hanging out with jelly fish and salps.
 Here’s a guest blog I wrote recently about my Ocean State where we swim, even in winter!
 For the past thirteen summers, I’ve swam 1.7 miles across Narragansett Bay to raise funds for Save the Bay because, as I’ll tell you in the following tv commercial, I’m part fish.
 I love to walk the beach and feel happiest when I have sand between my toes.

-My husband, Andy, and I have beat the odds and been married for 27 years.
+My husband, Andy, and I have beat the odds and been married for 29 years and counting.
 He and I are East meets West—I was born into the fourteenth generation off the Mayflower and he to a family logging business.
 Hailing respectively from the next towns to Newport, Rhode Island and Newport, Oregon, we met as Peace Corps volunteers where he worked with yam farmers in a town called Wait-A-Bit.
 Our goal has always been to raise our children to be citizens of the world and to that end we’ve taken them to live for a year in Portugal and another two in Costa Rica.
 I’ve had thirteen pregnancies and given birth to seven children, only five of whom are living today.

 Tamarindo Beach, Costa Rica, 2009

 P.S.
 You can read my latest interview here with my fellow Ocean State author, Tabitha Lord Jorgensen on Book Club Babble and watch this YouTube radio interview here with the fabulous Drs.
 Heidi and Gloria Horsley!
 Another fun interview is here with my fellow author across the pond, Virginia Macgregor.
 Other interviews can be found here with the intrepid author, Danuta Pfeiffer or here with my sister SWP author LG O’Connor or here with Laura E. Davis on her blog, Dear Outer Space.